falcosecurity/libs/test/driver_sanity/kernel_compat/README.md

 ```

-Upon successful kernel change we loop over all drivers for each compiler versions to test run scap-open binary and verify that there were no issues.
-This means that the driver loaded and served events up to userspace.
-For kmod we don't unload the kernel module after the unit test and rather force reboot the VM to be resilient against possible buggy kernel modules.
+Upon successful kernel change we loop over each driver and compiler version to test run the `scap-open` binary and perform verifications.
+Success implies that the driver loaded and served events up to userspace.
+For kmod we do not unload the kernel module after the unit test and rather force reboot the VM to be resilient against possible buggy kernel modules.

 ```bash